emnaDebbabi5/ablaevent/README.md

 ## Developing together with another project

-Install Yalc to link a local version of `posthog-js` in another JS project: `npm install -g yalc`
+Install Yalc to link a local version of `ablaevent` in another JS project: `npm install -g yalc`

 #### Run this to link the local version

-- In the `posthog-js` directory: `yalc publish`
+- In the `ablaevent` directory: `yalc publish`
-- In the other directory: `yalc add posthog-js`, then install dependencies
+- In the other directory: `yalc add ablaevent`, then install dependencies
-  (for `posthog` this means: `yalc add posthog-js && pnpm i && pnpm copy-scripts`)
+  (for `posthog` this means: `yalc add ablaevent && pnpm i && pnpm copy-scripts`)

 #### Run this to update the linked local version